 However, it is counterproductive if you want to save up and have enough for retirement.

-It is a trite law that successful investor must conduct a yearly review of their financial portfolio and rebalance it to optimize returns.
+It is a trite law that successful investors must conduct a yearly review of their financial portfolio and rebalance it to optimize returns.

 Inertia follows and we fail to take action when it is required.

-Just for a few more hours of crouch-potato’ing, we have missed the boat on early retirement.
+Just for a few more hours of couch-potato’ing, we have missed the boat on early retirement.

 How is that for a lousy deal?

 We may not realise that we tend to make decisions that are based on near-term outlook.